realcoloride/node_characterai/README.md

 ![Character_ID](https://i.imgur.com/nd86fN4.png)

 ## Image Interactions
+### WARNING: This part is currently under construction and is not available to the latest build (1.1.3).
+If you wish to use it, use the files of the code source directly. otherwise just skip this part.

 Character.AI has the ability to generate and interpret images in a conversation.
 Some characters base this concept into special characters, or maybe use it for recognizing images, or to interact with a character and give it more details on something, the possibilities are endless.